 Community Conservation Promoters who serve successfully in Guyana are open-minded, flexible, emotionally mature, and very resilient.
 They deal well with ambiguity and isolation and are proactive in an unstructured setting.
 They are culturally competent and show respect by following cultural norms.

 Learn more about the Volunteer experience in Guyana: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-During Pre-Service Training (first 10 weeks) couples are required to live in separate villages/communities with separate host families, depending on their sectors.
-Following Pre-Service Training, the couple will be reunited and will then live together with a host family during the first five months at site.
-In that time, the couple will have their own bedroom in a single family home and share common living areas with family members, including living room, kitchen/dining areas and bathroom or latrine.
-We cannot guarantee a particular type of living arrangement, and expect Volunteers to be flexible and adaptable.
+During the 10-week Pre-Service Training, partners may be required to live in separate communities with different host families, depending on their sectors.
+Following Pre-Service Training, the couple will live together with a host family during the first five months in their host community, an arrangement that will support the couple's safety and community integration.
+During this homestay, the couple will have their own bedroom in a single family home and share common living areas with family members, including the living room, kitchen, dining areas, and the bathroom or latrine.
+Peace Corps Guyana cannot guarantee a particular type of living arrangement, and expects Primary Literacy Promoters and their partners to be flexible and adaptable.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?